oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Status Type Name:

-  > The name is a human-readable case insensitive label for the Status Type that helps to talk about the status of Referenced Token in common language.
+  > The name is a human-readable case-insensitive label for the Status Type that helps to talk about the status of Referenced Token in common language.

 Status Type Description: